jamco88/FOS_analytics/README.md

 ##### Updating the report
 Enter the report in Report Designer view (located at **Shared Data/Demo/Reports/FOS Scanning v2**).
 1. Update all of the date sliders to include the latest date
 1. Each of the external URL links will need to be reset (due to a SAS VA bug).
-These can be found in the 'Interactions' tab, links need to be updated from 'http:' to 'http:\\'
+These can be found in the 'Interactions' tab, links need to be updated from 'http:' to 'http:\\\\' (two backslashes)

 ## <a name="theory"></a>Theory
 *[gensim](https://radimrehurek.com/gensim/index.html)